Your GP Practice remains Open!

 Dr Melanie Blackman

-I trained at Birmingham University and spent a couple of years working in anaethetics before moving into GP training in Cumbria.
+I trained at Birmingham University and spent a couple of years working in anaesthetics before moving into GP training in Cumbria.
 I moved to London and spent 2 years as a partner in Wembly before moving to Wiltshire.
 I then spent 23 years as a partner in a practice in Chippenham until H June 2019 when I decided to reduce my hours and joined Malmesbury in September 2019.

 My interest include Child Health and Women’s Health along with the complete variety of general practice issues and I have been involved in teaching medical students over many years.